hadley/adv-r/Functionals.md

 v_add(c(1, NA), c(1, NA), na.rm = TRUE)
 ```

-(This is of course exactly the usual behavior of `+` in R, although we don't have the same control over missing values - there's no way to tell `+` to remove missing values)
+(This is the usual behavior of `+` in R, although we have more control over missing values.)

 Another variant of adding is the cumulative sum: it's like the reductive version, but we see every step along the way to the final result.
 This is easy to implement with `Reduce()`'s `accumuate` argument: